remytuyeras/remytuyeras/README.md

   2. lengths of LD blocks
   3. genetic position values

-In the near future, the ```HaploDynamics.Framework``` module will include an arithmetic to manipulate the generated VCF files (or any other VCF file).
+In the near future, the ```HaploDynamics.Framework``` module will include an arithmetic to manipulate the generated VCF files (or in fact any VCF file).

 <br>